 Make sure you achieve your daily recommended vitamin and mineral intake.
 Drink plenty of water, filtered or purified if possible.
 Avoid cigarette smoke and fumes.
 The healthier your general health, the better your eyes will be able to function and cope with any visual problems from the astigmatism and refractive error.

-2. EYE RELAXATION
+2. RELAXATION AND REST

 It is amazing how many will ignore your eyes when they tell you that they are tired and fatigued.
 When your eyes are tired, they can feel more dry and irritable.
 In addition, you may also experience frontal headaches.
 Your concentration falls and you become less effective and efficient at what you do.
 Resting and relaxing the eye muscles may help to relieve the stress and strain in your eyes.
 This is particularly beneficial for those who have refractive error or astigmatism that has not been corrected with glasses or lenses.